harris-andy/HabitTracker.harris-andy/README.md

    - Populate fake data 100 rows at a time.
    - Delete table contents from the main menu.
    - Parameterized SQL queries used throughout.
+   - Can sort all records by ID or Date.

 ## More to do